fengweijp/anywhichway/README.md

 # Storing Data

-To store an object and have it indexed, just use 'put(object)` at the root level, e.g.
+To store an object and have it indexed, just use 'put(object)`, e.g.

 ```javascript
 mydb.query().put({name:"Joe",age:27}).exec(); // inserts an Object